eclipse-tractusx/puris/docs/DEVELOPMENT.md

 ## Versioning and Chart Updates

-We follow Semantic Versioning to determine whether a change is a major, minor, or patch release.
+We follow [semantic versioning 2.x.y](https://semver.org/) to determine whether a change is a major, minor, or patch release.
 When you change anything that affects deployment, Helm Charts, you must update the relevant metadata and version numbers.
 To update Helm Charts:

 - Open the chart descriptor at: `charts/puris/Chart.yaml`
 - Update the `version` if any Helm chart files change
 - Update the `appVersion` only if the application version itself changes

 Please note that the chart version must always be increased when the app version changes, even if no chart files were modified.
+The app version bump should be reflected the same way in the chart version bump (e.g. if the app version was a major change, then also the chart version should be a major change).

+Further, update the helm chart README.md using [helm-docs](https://github.com/norwoodj/helm-docs).

 If you changed environment variables or service configuration, verify with: